scribbletune/scribbletune.com/_pages/session.md

 **Note:** tone.js must be loaded in the browser via SCRIPT tag before Scribbletune (or your compiled app - with Scribbletune) is loaded.
 {: .text-warning}

 A session is a simplistic example of [Ableton Live's session view](https://www.ableton.com/en/manual/session-view/) where you can have channels of MIDI or Audio Data.
 Scribbletune provides just a basic interface to simulate something like that.
 It would be premature to consider Scribbletune's session as an exact and complete implementation of Ableton Live's session!
+Having said that, here is a [cool browser app](https://live.scribbletune.com/) built out using this interface from Scribbletune.
+And [this is the repo](https://github.com/scribbletune/live) for this app in case you want to look under the hood.

 You can start by creating a session like this,

 ```
 const scribble = require('scribbletune/browser');
-const session = scribble.session();
+const session = new scribble.Session();
 ```

 Now you can add channels to this session.
 Let's add a channel with a kick drum sound.